Is Camping a Sport? (Settling the Debate Once and for All)

 Sports typically have a competitive nature, regardless of whether you compete as an individual or a team.
 The goal of a sport is to win based on your skill or physical prowess.

 While it is important to have a successful time spent camping, competition isn’t typically associated with it.
+There are hierarchies of people who are more apt at camping than others.

 Still, they aren’t likely to be rewarded for their efforts unless they’re on a survival reality TV show like Alone, where hardcore survivalists compete to survive 100 days in extreme locations for $500K!